 - iPhone 11 and 11 Plus (aka iPhone XI and XI Plus)

 - iPhone X Plus

 - Or just plain iPhone and iPhone Plus

 Tell us which you prefer in the poll below.

 Release date for the new iPhones

-We expect the successor(s) to the iPhones 8, 8 Plus and X to be unveiled in Sept 2018.
+We expect the successor(s) to the iPhones 8, 8 Plus and X to be unveiled in September 2018.
 This would be one year after the iPhone 8 launched, and is in line with Apple's usual habit (at least since the iPhone 4) of launching a new flagship iPhone every September.

 In 2017 the company didn't launch all of its new iPhones at the same time: the iPhone X arrived one month after the 8 and 8 Plus.